miraculixx/otp-dockerdeploy/README.md

 `docker restart server`

 IMPORTANT: The **server** container must be running before running the builds.
 Because the shared volume is created by the server container..

+## Starting nginx

+It's also possible to start a nginx proxy server to balance the load and run multiple "server" containers.
+The command line is the following:

+`docker run -p 80:80 -d --name nginx pablokbs/opentripplanner:nginx <SERVER1_IP:PORT> <SERVER2_IP:PORT> ... <SERVERN_IP:PORT>`

+That will create a ubuntu container, download puppet, get the nginx module and configure nginx to forward the traffic to the IPs configured as arguments, you can use as many arguments as you want.

 ## Unit testing